Best Practice when Symantec Endpoint Protection is Detecting a File that is Believed to be Safe

 If it is believed that a legitimate application is being identified in error, and no other outbreak is underway, best practice calls for the following steps to be taken:

 Apply the Latest Rapid Release Definitions

 New virus definitions may have already been released to resolve the False Positive detection.
 Apply the latest available Rapid Release definitions and scan the file once again.

 Applying rapid release definitions to a Symantec Endpoint Protection (SEP) client.

 If the file in question is still detected using the new Rapid Release definitions, proceed to the next step.

-In case of emergency, Symantec's Technical Support engineers can offer assistance with suspected false positives and help drive the issue to a faster resolution.
+In case of emergency, submit through the link above and contact Symantec's Technical Support.
+Tech Support engineers can offer assistance with suspected false positives and help drive the issue to a faster resolution.

-- Version of SAV or SEP that is in use, and component which is logging the detection (AutoProtect?
+- Version of SEP that is in use, and component which is logging the detection (AutoProtect?
 PTP?
 Manual Scan?)

 - Risk History and details of what the file is being detected as.